Yinigma/EnemySkinKit/Assets/EnemySkinKit/Metadata/README.md

 ## Setup with Thunderkit

 1.Create up a new 3D (HDRP) project in Unity (or get a project template like this one https://github.com/EvaisaDev/LethalCompanyUnityTemplate).
+If your project still has HDRP starter assets, you should delete them.
+This will be the the "TutorialInfo" folder, the "ReadMe" asset, and the "Outdoor Scene."
+The "TutorialInfo" folder is the most important, as this contains scripts that will conflict with what we're going to try and import from the game data later.

 2.Now, we're going to get ThunderKit.
 ThunderKit is a package manager for making mods in the unity editor.
 Go to Window > Package Manager to open up the package manager window.